SpekalsG3/p2p-chat/docs/overview.md

 censor someone as each node can choose to reorganize itself later (e.g. change IP).

-To participate in the network, newcomer first goes through identity layer and receives some personalized ID: DHT route, OAuth token from third-party services or none at all - anything other nodes willing to accept.
+To participate in the network, newcomer first goes through identity layer and receives some personalized ID: node relative position token, OAuth token from third-party services or none at all - anything other nodes willing to accept.